 The South Sound Community are working hard to protect all remaining turtle grass which is so important for our environment and young sea life, and they hope for a safe dedicated bicycle route soon.
 Developers are encouraged to retain mangrove buffers as drainage swales throughout the South Sound wetlands basin.
 This will provide essential protection from future storm surges which have devastated the South Sound Community in the past.
 The drainage swales being incorporated into the building plans for Cayman Enterprise City (CEC) are a shining example of what can and should be done by all developers.
 CEC is set to build its main 850,000sq ft campus in South Sound in due course.

 South Sound might well be considered the "Home Counties" of Grand Cayman, and Seven Mile Beach would be considered “London”, and South Sounders are very happy to keep it that way.
 They do not want over development and know that if all the mangroves are removed from South Sound's interior then serious flooding issues will result.
 Just ask a South Sounder what happened during Hurricane Ivan.

 Another reality is that South Sound has bumper to bumper traffic crawling along almost its entire length in the evening rush hour, and a simple ten minute journey home can easily take 45 minutes.
 Despite this, it’s a wonderful location to live, especially for families.

-South Sound has a growing WhatsApp group for those who care about protecting and preserving this southernmost coastal neighbourhood community.
-The group is open to anyone who lives/owns along the South Sound Road and is interested in what happens in this area.
-Feel free to email Melanie Carmichael on firstname.lastname@example.org or PM her on +1 (345) 926 7735.
+The South Sound Community Group is a growing Facebook community page for those who care about protecting and preserving this southernmost coastal neighbourhood and it is open to anyone who lives/owns along the South Sound Road and is interested in what happens in this area.